OCTOBER 15-17, 2026

-The CenterPeace Conference is a warm-hearted gathering of LGBTQ+ Christians, their churches, and their families.
-It's an amazing time of making new friends and reuniting with old ones.
+The CenterPeace Conference is a warm-hearted gathering of LGBTQ Christians and those who love them.
+It's an amazing time to meet new friends and reunite with old ones.
 The Conference features a range of speakers, worship leaders, storytellers, and those ready to listen to your heart.

 And if you’re a pastor, elder, or other church leader, there’s no better place for you to learn from trusted teachers how to examine scripture, extend hospitality, and embrace those in your reach who long for spiritual community.